-- Adapting our curriculum to make sure all pupils are able to access it, for example, by grouping, 1-to-1 work, adapting the teaching style or content of the lesson, etc. - > Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Adapting our resources and staffing to suit groups of pupils or on a 1-1 basis - Attending and refreshing training for staff, this may be through internal CPD, external bespoke training and our trust wide training programme (CUSP and AI Teaching & Learning Toolkit.
+- > Adapting our curriculum to make sure all pupils are able to access it, for example, by grouping, bespoke interventions, adapting the teaching style or content of the lesson, etc. - Adapting our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - > Adapting our resources and staffing to suit groups of pupils or on a 1-1 basis

+Attending and refreshing training for staff, this may be through internal CPD, external bespoke training and our trust wide training programme (CUSP and Al Teaching & Learning Toolkit.